 BookSteam is aimed at a variety of business sizes, allowing customers to book online and businesses to manage bookings behind the scenes.

-Pricing starts at $19.95 per month, rising to $69.95 for larger businesses.
-The features are the same, the different pricing levels depend on the number of staff that can access the platform.
+Pricing starts at $19.95 per month, rising to $79.95 for larger businesses.
+The features are the same, the different pricing levels depend on the number of staff that can access the platform and the number of locations served.
+The mid-tier option at $29.95 with five staff logins and five locations will suit many SMEs.

 Reservio is a cloud-based booking software aimed at various types of SMEs.
-It offers online and mobile booking, appointment management, and reminders.
+It offers online booking, appointment management and automated reminders.

 The pricing starts at £7 per month, with further options of £14 and £29, which allow you to add more users and various levels of customisation.